KRALYN/PositronV3/README.md

 `https://github.com/KRALYN/PositronV3`
 `https://positron3d.com/`

 If you made a profit from this design, please consider donating a portion to `Positron3D`.
-I will be exceedingly grateful.
+We will be exceedingly grateful.

 ***All hardware materials and designs provided here are licensed under the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) hardware license.
 All documentation, including the Wiki, is under the Creative Commons [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license***.